abz-conf/abz-conf.github.io/.github/src/content/site/2026/CaseStudy.md

 All the questions and doubts can be discussed here:
 [https://github.com/trarse-nii/ABZ2026-case-study/issues](https://github.com/trarse-nii/ABZ2026-case-study/issues)

-If you have any question/comment on the case study, you can contact Marie Farrell1 and Tsutomu Kobayashi:  marie.farrel (AT) manchester.ac.uk, kobayashi.tsutomu (AT) jaxa.jp
+If you have any question/comment on the case study, you can contact Marie Farrell and Tsutomu Kobayashi:  marie.farrell (AT) manchester.ac.uk, kobayashi.tsutomu (AT) jaxa.jp

 ### Call for Case Study Papers